 Only authorized individuals are permitted access to the Company’s server, containing personal information.
 User authentication provides audit access information and complies with regulatory requirements.
 Company Employees will only be given access to the documents and files which they should have authorized access to.
 This is continuously monitored by the Company, and routines are put in place in order to assure this.
 More details about Access Control can be found in the Company’s Security Policy.

 DATA SUPPLIER RIGHTS

-Given compliance with local law, the Data Supplier has the right to request access to the personal data that has been collected about them by the Company, for the purposes of reviewing, modifying, or requesting of not having the Company process the data further.
+Given compliance with local law, the Data Supplier has the right to request access to the personal data that has been collected about them by the Company, for the purposes of reviewing, modifying, or requesting that the Company not process the data further.
 The Data Supplier also has the right to request a copy of the personal data that has been collected about them by the Company and have any inaccurate part of their data corrected.

 The Data Supplier has the right to request rectification erasure of personal data that is inaccurate or incomplete.
-Data Supplier has the right to be forgotten, which means it may request the deletion of your personal data insofar as this personal data is no longer necessary for the purpose it was collected, or Company have a legitimate interest to hold it.
-Furthermore, the Data Supplier has the right to know whether their personal data is being processed; what data is gathered, from where it is obtained, and by whom it is processed.
-The Data Supplier has the right to object to processing – meaning that in certain cases, the Data Supplier has the right to object to automated processing, for example in the case of direct marketing.
+Data Supplier has the right to be forgotten, which means they may request the deletion of their personal data insofar as this personal data is no longer necessary for the purpose it was collected, or Company has a legitimate interest to hold it.
+Furthermore, the Data Supplier has the right to know whether their personal data is being processed, what data is gathered, from where it is obtained, and by whom it is processed.
+The Data Supplier has the right to object to processing, meaning that in certain cases, the Data Supplier has the right to object to automated processing, for example in the case of direct marketing.